-Bamboo has a lot of qualities that make it a great material for eco-promotional items.
-We have compiled a list of 10 amazing bamboo facts, including the reasons why we love the material.
+Bamboo has a lot of qualities that make it an excellent material for eco-promotional items.
+We have compiled a list of 10 amazing bamboo facts, including why we love the material.

 It’s the Fastest Growing Plant on this Planet

-Bamboo is actually a grass and not a tree.
-Therefore it grows rapidly and can produce fully mature bamboo plants in 3-5 years.
+Bamboo is a grass and not a tree.
+Therefore it proliferates and can produce fully mature bamboo plants in 3-5 years.